Vicious VIX: Jason Miller Made $53,000, But Larry Tabb Got Bilked

 Obviously, the problem here is that the Jason Millers of the world i) would in all likelihood never be doing this if VIX ETPs didn't exist, ii) have no idea the extent to which this trade depends on central banks, and iii) do not know that they are perpetuating an insanely dangerous dynamic by (literally) forcing programmatic strats controlling hundreds of billions of dollars to lever up.

 Ultimately, it's not clear that retail investors should be able to employ this strategy.
 And indeed, it's not even clear that anyone outside of seasoned traders and/or hedge funds has any business doing this.
 Think I'm exaggerating?
-Well consider another excerpt from the Journal's article:
+Well, consider another excerpt from the Journal's article:

 Trading the VIX, however, is a lot different from watching it on TV, and its idiosyncrasies left some investors feeling burned.
 No trading strategy can exactly replicate the VIX index, and traders rely on proxies like futures and options, which can veer widely from the VIX itself.